lixj1103/database/Polardb-m-partition-list_default_hash.md

    PARTITION p5 VALUES IN ('cust_new'),
    PARTITION p_others DEFAULT PARTITIONS 2);
 ```

+Show create table to see the table structure descriptions, we can see it has partition p5.
 ```
 mysql> show create table cust_orders;
 | Table       | Create Table